testing-library/react-testing-library/CONTRIBUTING.md

 ### Update Typings

-If your PR introduced some changes in the API, you are more than welcome to modify the Typescript type definition to reflect those changes.
+If your PR introduced some changes in the API, you are more than welcome to modify the TypeScript type definition to reflect those changes.
 Just modify the `/types/index.d.ts` file accordingly.
-If you have never seen Typescript definitions before, you can read more about it in its [documentation pages](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html).
+If you have never seen TypeScript definitions before, you can read more about it in its [documentation pages](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html).
-Though this library itself is not written in Typescript we use [dtslint](https://github.com/microsoft/dtslint) to lint our typings.
+Though this library itself is not written in TypeScript we use [dtslint](https://github.com/microsoft/dtslint) to lint our typings.

 ## Help needed